Estrogen: Masculinization in rodents

 In rodents, estrogens (which are locally aromatized from androgens in the brain) play an important role in psychosexual differentiation, for example, by masculinizing territorial behavior; the same is not true in humans.
 In humans, the masculinizing effects of prenatal androgens on behavior (and other tissues, with the possible exception of effects on bone) appear to act exclusively through the androgen receptor.
 Consequently, the utility of rodent models for studying human psychosexual differentiation has been questioned.

-Skeletal system
+Musculoskeletal system

+Estrogens increase muscle mass and strength, as well as the speed of muscle regeneration.
+They protect against damage to muscles and increase their sensitivity to exercise.
+In mice, estrogen supplementation has been shown to restore the proportion of type IIX muscle fibers to over 40% following an ovariectomy.
+Estrogens promote stronger collagen synthesis, increasing the collagen content of connective tissues, tendons, and ligaments.
+This decreases the stiffness of tendons and ligaments, especially during menstruation.
+Women have a lower predisposition to muscle strains, but soft ligaments are more prone to injuries.
+ACL tears are two to eight times more common among women than men.

 Estrogens are responsible for both the pubertal growth spurt, which causes an acceleration in linear growth, and epiphyseal closure, which limits height and limb length, in both females and males.
 In addition, estrogens are responsible for bone maturation and maintenance of bone mineral density throughout life.
+They reduce bone resorption and promote bone formation.
 Due to hypoestrogenism, the risk of osteoporosis increases during menopause.

 Cardiovascular system

 Women are less impacted by heart disease due to vasculo-protective action of estrogen which helps in preventing atherosclerosis.
 It also helps in maintaining the delicate balance between fighting infections and protecting arteries from damage thus lowering the risk of cardiovascular disease.
 During pregnancy, high levels of estrogens increase coagulation and the risk of venous thromboembolism.
-Estrogen has been shown to upregulate the peptide hormone adropin.
+Estrogens have been shown to upregulate the peptide hormone adropin, increase platelet adhesiveness, and increase the circulating level of coagulation factors 2, 7, 9, and 10, as well as plasminogens.
+They also decrease antithrombin III, which suppresses parts of the coagulation system.